OpenSearch provides data processing plugins for simple data transformations during data source configuration.

 Data processing plugins

-Some search features or functions require special field types.
-For example, fields of the Array type must be transformed using the following plugins.
-You cannot enter them directly.
+Some search features require special field types.
+For example, Array-type fields must be transformed by using the following plugins and cannot be entered directly.

 Configure these plugins during data source configuration, not when you define the application schema.
 You can set up the plugins only after you configure a data source.